5 Companies With Innovative Diversity Hiring Initiatives

-In recent years, a growing number of companies have recognized that having a diverse workforce is essential to attracting and retaining top talent.
-Some have created truly innovative diversity hiring programs.
+In recent years, a growing number of companies have recognized that diverse workforce to attracting and retaining top talent.
+Some have created truly innovative diversity hiring initiatives.

 There are a number of reasons companies have made diversity and inclusion a priority, including the fact that more diverse teams lead to greater innovation.
 For one thing, younger candidates, who will soon become the majority of this country’s workforce, have said loudly and clearly that this matters to them.

 In a recent Monster survey, 83% of Gen Z candidates told us that a company’s commitment to diversity and inclusion is important when choosing where to work.
 These candidates are looking for companies where they will feel welcomed, comfortable, and supported, and that’s inclusive and welcoming of others as well.

 There’s also evidence that prioritizing diversity and inclusion has a positive impact on a company’s bottom line.
 A 2020 study from the global consulting firm McKinsey & Co. found that companies in the top quartile for gender and racial and ethnic diversity are more likely to have higher financial returns than the competition.

 Not all diversity and inclusion programs are created equally, but we’ve identified five that have gone above and beyond to create an atmosphere where more candidates feel welcome and accepted.

 In 2015, Pinterest became one of the first companies to set annual public hiring goals.
 It expanded the universities it recruits from and launched an internship program for freshman and sophomore students from underrepresented backgrounds, had every employee participate in training to prevent unconscious bias, and created a training and mentorship program for Black software engineers and students.